On This Page

 - processingInformation.authorizationOptions. initiator.type

-- Set tomerchant.
+- Set the value tomerchant.

 - processingInformation.authorizationOptions. initiator.storedCredentialUsed

-- Set totrue. (optional)
+- Set the value totrue. (optional)

 - processingInformation.commerceIndicator

-- Set toinstall.
+- Set the value toinstall.

 - processingInformation.authorizationOptions. initiator.type

-- Set tomerchant.
+- Set the value tomerchant.

-REST Example: Processing a Sale
+REST Example: Sale

 Request